CRISPR GENE EDITING

 Retinitis pigmentosa is a set of rare inherited retinal disorders that cause a gradual loss of vision.
 We believe that gene editing may be well suited to intervene in certain specific types of retinitis pigmentosa by addressing the underlying genetic mutations that drive the disease, enabling the persistence of vision.

-We’re using CRISPR to develop many medicines.
+We’re using gene editing to develop many medicines.
 Right now, we’re working on developing medicines to treat cancers and blood diseases.

 The applications for CRISPR technology in cancer are vast.
-Right now, we’re exploring potential uses for 2 types of CRISPR medicines: autologous ex vivo CRISPR cell medicines, which work with cells from a patient’s own body, and allogeneic ex vivo CRISPR cell medicines, which use cells from a universal cell population that can be edited and then given to any patient who needs it, without needing the patient to donate cells first.
+Right now, we’re exploring potential uses for 2 types of CRISPR medicines: autologous ex vivo gene edited cell medicines, which work with cells from a patient’s own body, and allogeneic ex vivo gene edited cell medicines, which use cells from a universal cell population that can be edited and then given to any patient who needs it, without needing the patient to donate cells first.
 Both approaches may be used to modify immune cells to improve their ability to recognize and destroy tumors.

 Editas Medicine is developing CRISPR medicines for 2 major blood diseases: SCD and beta-thalassemia.

 Sickle Cell Disease